CreatureSurvive/libCSPreferences/README.md

 # libCSPreferences

-CSPreferences is a little library I started working on inorder to improve the workflow of working with preference bundles for PreferenceLoader
+CSPreferences is a little library I started working on inorder to improve the workflow of working with preference bundles for PreferenceLoader.
+For more information visit the [depiction](https://creaturesurvive.github.io/repo/packages/libcspreferences/depiction/), and for an up to date list of changes, visit the [changelog](https://creaturesurvive.github.io/repo/packages/libcspreferences/changelog/).

 ## Features

-- Not much yet, check back later
+- 3DTouch support
+- integrated color picker
+- powerful font picker with custom font support
+- theming support
+- change log controller
+- fully integrated backup/restore system
+- zero coding required to integrate in your project
+- crazy simple to use

 ## Installation

-1. Fork/Clone/Download this repository
-2. build using theos `make package`
-3. Configure from settings
-4. Profit
+currently available on Bigboss and https://creaturesurvive.github.io/

 ## Credits and Acknowledgments

 Created and Maintained by [CreatureSurvive](https://creaturecoding.com/) (Dana Buehre)

 ## License